ShivenTripathi/Deep-RL/README.md

 # DQN Agent to play Chrome Dino Game

-A Deep Convolutional Network is used to get environment state from raw image data from Chrome Browser.
-An OpenAI gym environment had been modified to be able to connect with browser game and training notebook.
+- A Deep Convolutional Network built with **Tensorflow** is used to get environment state from raw image data from Chrome Browser, processed using **OpenCV**.
+- An **OpenAI** gym environment had been modified to be able to connect with browser game and training notebook.
 From the predicted state variables, the agent explores the environment with epsilon-greedy policy.
-To increase sample efficiency and independently distribute the states for training, Experience Replay had also been used.
+- To increase sample efficiency and independently distribute the states for training, Experience Replay had also been used.

 ### Installation
 - Start by cloning the repository.